Village School children are active learners who engage in an array of first-hand experiences each day.

 Chadwick focuses on educating the whole child.
 Beginning in kindergarten, we focus on developing broad foundational skills in both academic and personal development.

-In addition to traditional skills like reading, writing, mathematics, language arts, science, global languages, social studies and physical education, holistic learning at Chadwick includes outdoor education, global citizenship, community service, athletics and the arts. iPad lessons empower students to use technology to explore their questions and discover new worlds.
+In addition to building traditional skills in reading, writing, mathematics, language arts, science, global languages and social studies, holistic learning at Chadwick includes outdoor education, global citizenship, community service, athletics and the arts.

 Village School Academics